samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 npm install express body-parser --save
 ```

-Once the installation is complete you should see a `node_modules` folder.
+Once the installation is complete, you should see a `node_modules` folder.
 Additionally, your `package.json` file will contain the dependencies installed and their versions.

 ### Creating a Web Page on Node.js